Vastlab/libMR/README.md

 ## Contributors

-Developed by Dr. Terrance (Terry Boult),  Dr. Walter Scheir   with some implemntation by Vijay Iyer @Securics
+Developed by Dr. Terrance (Terry) Boult,  Dr. Walter Scheir   with some implemntation by Vijay Iyer @Securics and Enhancements for Python by Ethan Rudd